Method of Moments Solver for Metal Structures

 For example, the voltage vector matrix for a

-of rectangular patch antenna has four columns as each antenna can
+array of rectangular patch antenna has four columns as each antenna can be excited

 To model an infinite array, you change the MoM to account for the infinite behavior.
 To do so, you replace the free-space Green's functions with periodic Green's functions.
 The periodic Green's function is an infinite double summation.